Smart City: what synergies between mobility and new technologies?

-One of the best known revolutions is that of driver applications.
+One of the best known revolutions is driver applications.
 One of the reasons for this success is the financial drain of owning a vehicle.
 Between maintenance, fuel costs, repairs and parking, owning your own vehicle tends to become a luxury in big cities.
-At the same time, passenger and driver matching applications make it possible to make a car trip from any place and at any time without the inconvenience of owning a vehicle.
+At the same time, passenger and driver matching applications make it possible to book a car trip from any place at any time without the inconvenience of owning a vehicle.

 The future success of MaaS

 MaaS, or Mobility as a Service, is a new way of understanding mobility.
 It involves the use of mobile apps to offer individuals precise itineraries while offering different means of travel during the same journey.

 Where traditional applications of self-service vehicles, drivers or scooters make it possible to choose a single mode of travel, MaaS will enable everyone to know the exact duration of their journey, to have end-to-end pricing and to have access to different means of transport.